Bounce Rate

 How It Works in FlipLink

-FlipLink's [Analytics & Insights](/features/analytics-and-insights) dashboard tracks reader engagement metrics that help you understand and reduce bounce rate.
-You can see how many readers opened your flipbook, how many pages they viewed, and where they dropped off.
-Heatmaps show which pages get the most attention, helping you identify weak spots.
-By combining this data with features like lead capture forms, CTA buttons, and auto-flip, you can optimize your flipbooks to keep readers engaged longer and convert more visitors into leads.
+FlipLink's [Analytics & Insights](/features/analytics-and-insights) dashboard gives you a clear picture of reader engagement that directly relates to bounce rate.
+You can see how many readers opened your flipbook, how many pages they viewed, and the exact page where they dropped off.
+Heatmaps highlight which pages receive the most attention and which are skipped entirely.
+By pairing this data with interactive features — [lead capture forms](/glossary/lead-form), [CTA buttons](/glossary/cta-buttons), embedded videos, and auto-flip — you can strategically re-engage readers before they leave.
+For example, placing a compelling visual or interactive element on page two gives visitors a reason to move past the cover, immediately reducing single-page exits.

 Ready to Transform